andrewrgarcia/WorldBank-Global-Inflation-Data/README.md

 # WorldBank-Global-Inflation-Data

-This repository contains [processed](processed) versions of the World Bank's ["_A Global Database of Inflation_"](https://www.worldbank.org/en/research/brief/inflation-database) inflation data.
+This repository contains processed [data](data) versions of the World Bank's ["_A Global Database of Inflation_"](https://www.worldbank.org/en/research/brief/inflation-database) inflation data.
 The information has been structured and cleaned for enhanced usability in AI, machine learning, and data science applications.
 No scripts or code are included in this repository; only the processed datasets are provided.

 ## Usage